ryanlerch/thunderbird-stylish-clean/README.md

 https://addons.mozilla.org/en-us/thunderbird/addon/stylish/

 To use, just create a new style with stylish, and add the CSS to it.
+Repeat this for each of the CSS files in this repo.